JaafarRammal/Google-ARMarket-BGN21/README.md

 # BGN21: Team pARception

-Check our cute pics at the bottom of the readme 😜
+Check our cute pics at the bottom of the readme 😜.
+This project won 2nd place at Google's BGN Hackathon 2021 (05/03/2021 - 08/03/2021) :octocat:

-## Intro
+## Introducing Google - ARMarket
 At pARception, we believe that AR is the next tech revolution of our era.
 Our mission is to try and level the playing field by making the technologies and services used by big players more accessible for all.

 Figures show that 20% of small businesses will fail in their first year and 60% not making it past year 3.
 This problem has also been amplified during the COVID 19 pandemic.
 These facts are what led us to create a web app which will help remedy some of the key issues exacerbated in this current climate.